 - Structural additions;

 - Alterations; and/or

 - Renovations and repairs.

-- Repairs that bring a property into compliance with state, county, municipal health, housing, building, fire, and housing maintenance codes or other public standards applicable to housing are also eligible.
-This includes, and is not limited to:

-- Replacement of a well; and/or

-- A septic system upgrade or replacement.
+- Energy conservation-related improvements (see section 5.04)

+- Accessibility-related improvements

-If the loan will be used to reimburse the Borrower for improvements started or materials purchased before the date if the loan closing, the Lender must document the following through the use of receipts or paid billing statements:
+Repairs that bring a property into compliance with state, county, municipal health, housing, building, fire, and housing maintenance codes or other public standards applicable to housing are also eligible.
+If the loan will be used to reimburse the Borrower for improvements started or materials purchased before the date if the loan closing, the Lender must document the following through receipts or paid billing statements: